 EC algorithms are a variant of irreversible Markov-Chain MC algorithms \cite{Krauth2021} and have been applied to a wide range of systems in the last decade \cite{bernard2009,Michel2014,michel2015,kampmann2015,nishikawa2016,harland2017,Klement2019,kampmann2021}.
 They can also be classified as cluster algorithms.
+We focus on steric interactions to introduce the concepts of the algorithm in the following.
 In a hard disk system, an EC cluster is constructed by choosing a random unit direction $\vec{e}_\text{EC}$ and a random initial disk.
 Starting with the initial disk, the ``moving'' disk is displaced in direction $\vec{e}_\text{EC}$ until collision with another disk.
-In a billiard-like fashion, the hit disk becomes the ``moving'' disk (in a so-called \emph{lifting move}) and is displaced in direction $\vec{e}_\text{EC}$ up to the next collision.
-The EC ends if the total displacement equals a prescribed EC length $\ell_\text{EC}$, which is a parameter of the EC algorithm.
+In a billiard-like fashion, the hit disk becomes the ``moving'' disk (in a so-called \emph{lifting move}) and is displaced in direction $\vec{e}_\text{EC}$ until the next collision.
+The cluster move ends if the total displacement equals a prescribed EC length $\ell_\text{EC}$, which is a parameter of the EC algorithm.
 The resulting cluster moves of chains of particles are rejection-free and satisfy global balance rather than detailed balance \cite{bernard2009,michel2015}.
 Compared to local Metropolis-Hastings MC \cite{metropolis1953}, speed-ups of up to two orders of magnitude can be achieved \cite{bernard2009,kampmann2015,Klement2019}.